Letters to Laugh-In: Broadcast history

 Letters to Laugh-In debuted on September 29, 1969 at 4:00 PM (3:00 Central).
 It replaced The Match Game, which had been canceled after a seven-year run in that slot.
 Like Match Game, Letters to Laugh-In faced the popular Dark Shadows on ABC and reruns of Gomer Pyle, U.S.M.C. on CBS.
 Despite being promoted regularly on the primetime Laugh-In, Letters to Laugh-In was soundly beaten in the ratings.
 Unlike the Monday-night Laugh-In (which enjoyed a five-year run on NBC), Letters to Laugh-In lasted only three months before being canceled on December 26.
 Its replacement was Lohman & Barkley's Name Droppers, an equally short-lived game that was replaced on March 30, 1970, by the soap opera Somerset.

 Episode status

 One episode of Letters to Laugh-In was uploaded to YouTube in July 2012.
-The episode featured a celebrity panel of Jo Anne Worley, Dan Rowan, Angie Dickinson, and Jack E. Leonard.
+The episode, taped on September 6, 1969, featured a celebrity panel of Jo Anne Worley, Dan Rowan, Angie Dickinson, and Jack E. Leonard.